rafaelfiume/sketch/docs/Auth.md

   * Make sure user with deleted account is unable to login
   * Users can delete their own account
   * Admin can delete other users' account
-1) Mark soft deleted account it to permanent deletion
+1) Mark soft deleted account to permanent deletion
 1) Schedule job to permanently delete user account after n days
 1) Use callback to delete all entities of user with deleted account (search for '1.
 REST-based Event Notifications (Webhook-Style)')